Kevin Reynolds (figure skater): 2016–17 season

 Kevin returned to prominence in the 2016–17 season.
 It began with a silver medal at the Nepela Memorial and then he won bronze at the Skate Canada International: his first-ever Skate Canada medal.
 He met disappointment with a 12th-place finish at the Four Continents.
 Despite falling in the Short Program, he finished 2nd at the 2017 Canadian Championships allowing him to compete at the World Championships for the first time in three years where he finished 9th with a personal best in the free skate.

 2017–18 season

 In 2017–18, Reynolds was selected to compete at two Grand Prix events.
 He met disappointment with an 11th-place finish at the Finlandia Trophy.
 Reynolds was eighth in the 2017 Cup of China (moved up from 10th after the short program to eighth overall).

 2018–19 season

 On December 19, 2018, Reynolds announced his retirement from competitive skating.
 In a statement, Reynolds said, “Despite an encouraging start to the season with a new personal best short program, I was unable maintain this form and my body has started to tell me it has had enough.
 It was a tough decision but given the circumstances I know it is the right choice.”

-Elements

-His favorite quad is the salchow, which he first landed at 15, and he has also practiced a quad loop.

-Equipment and service

-Kevin Reynolds uses Risport boots (since 2011) and MK blades.
-Since 2006 he is serviced by Cyclone Taylor Figure Skating Technical Specialists.